mzuenni/icpc-header/doc/validate.md

 **`constexpr boolean<char> isVowel(std::string_view s)`**
 **`constexpr boolean<char> isConsonant(std::string_view s)`**
 Checks if all chars of a given string belong to the alphabet fitting the name of the function.
-If not an invalid char from the string is given as a whitness.
+If not an invalid char from the string is given as a witness.

 **`constexpr char toLower(char c)`**
 **`constexpr char toUpper(char c)`**